Note

 The SDK allows to store the bias values among all the other camera settings in a JSON file as described in the Saving/loading the camera settings section of the Camera Settings programming guide.

-Here again, Metavision Studio is the easiest tool to create such a JSON file as you can tune the biases while seeing the effect on the event rate and in the frame shown in the display.
+Metavision Studio is the most convenient tool to create such a JSON file as you can tune the biases while seeing the effect on the event rate and in the frame shown in the display.

 0 % bias_diff